Supplementary planning documents and other planning guidance

 The SPD area falls largely within Islington, but includes parts of Haringey and Hackney.
 The Hackney area includes the eastern side of Blackstock Road and part of Seven Sisters Road just beyond the junction with Wilberforce Road.
 Most of this combined area is designated as a District Town Centre in Hackney’s adopted core strategy and as secondary shopping frontage in Hackney’s adopted development management local plan.

-The Finsbury Park town centre supplementary planning document (SPD) has been adopted by Islington, Haringey and Hackney Councils.
-Haringey Council adopted the SPD on 25 June 2014, Islington Council adopted the document on 16 July 2014 and Hackney Council adopted the document on 21 July 2014.
+The Finsbury Park town centre supplementary planning document (SPD) has been adopted by Islington Council, Haringey Council and us.
+Haringey Council adopted the SPD on 25 June 2014.
+Islington Council adopted the document on 16 July 2014.
+We adopted the document on 21 July 2014.

 Public realm strategy SPD (2012)